 By Dr Sophia Yin

-When I created the MannersMinder, 2004, it was marketed as a product to train dogs to lie down calmly when visitors come to the door.
-However, my intention was the trainers would help owners use it for all kinds of situations where they could reward dogs for good behavior away from them.
+When I created the Treat & Train® (originally called MannersMinder), in 2004, it was marketed as a product to train dogs to lie down calmly when visitors come to the door.
+However, my intention was that trainers would help owners use it for all kinds of situations where they could reward dogs for good behavior while the owners were away from them.
 Luckily both trainers and owners are catching on and using it for issues ranging from separation anxiety, agility, impulse control issues, and more.

-In this blog, one dog owner, Juanita Boutwell from Napa, California, recounts her success in using the MannersMinder (Treat & Train) to help create a peaceful and safe household where there had once been great strife.
+In this blog, one dog owner, Juanita Boutwell from Napa, California, recounts her success in using the Treat & Train® to help create a peaceful and safe household where there had once been great strife.

-“I used my MannersMinder to stop my dogs from fighting,” she says.
+“I used my Treat & Train® to stop my dogs from fighting,” she says.
 “This spring, my adolescent Great Pyrenees, Luke, started challenging my 5 yr old Great Pyrenees, Larry.
 It was mostly resource guarding kind of stuff, but there were a total of 4 fights over the course of about 4 months, each getting progressively more violent.
 Three fights required visits to the vet.”

 Luckily, Boutwell looked for help in the right place.